 By the end of Legacy The Tale Of The American Eagle, rogue hero American Eagle has caused significant damage to international drug trade to avenge his sidekick, but it’s implied the Snakehead organisation can rebuild faster than the good guys anticipated, and for all his efforts he is being disowned by the United States of America, forcing him to live on the run.

-The Maze Runner Trilogy.
-And how.
-By the end of The Death Cure, Newt and Teresa are dead, there's no cure for the Flare and the Immune will inherit the Earth.
+By the end of The Death Cure, many of the characters from the first book are dead (including Chuck, Teresa and Newt), there's no cure for the Flare and the Immunes will inherit the Earth.
 Thomas, Minho, Brenda, Jorge and the 200 Immunes begin rebuilding civilization in a safe place far from the Scorch.

 Giselle transfers Baltair into his egg so she'll no longer feel his presence in her mind, but she will still be his flyer and neither of them will die from Soul Pains.